This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 But here's the thing on this hurricane.

-This hurricane's then gonna do a loop.
+This hurricane is then going to do a loop.

 The models, the models here just look funniest hurricane model display I've ever seen.